aleks-azen/p2pool-grs-setupguide/README.md

 ### Compile the Groestlcoin hash module

 #### This tends to be the most annoying part so I've included a precomipled module for windows with this project.
+Download groestlcoin_hash.pyd and place it inside your PYTHONDIR/lib/site-packages (usually C:/python27/lib/site-packages) directory and you can skip this step

 You will need to compile the groestlhash module.
 On Windows you will need to install MinGW.